LucasGuillaume/Pyckage/README.md

 # Pyckage

-Quick boilerplate for a new python package
+Quick boilerplate for a new python package.
+This is can be seen as a quick, leightweight, one-liner [poetry](https://python-poetry.org/), perhaps more suited for prototypes and small personal projects

 # Description